How To Get Development on Board With Accessibility Testing

 Most developers may understand what a screen reader does in theory, but may have no idea what it’s like to actually use one or how they operate.
 Experiencing Assistive Technology tools first-hand and understanding how they interface with a web browser and web content can be a truly eye-opening experience.
 It can also spark your developers’ technical curiosity and creative problem-solving skills, motivating them to apply more thought and time to solving accessibility problems.

-We have seen the impact that our Accessibility Empathy Lab has made on many of our client teams and how important it is for people to try these tools and speak directly with people who use Assistive Technology in their day-to-day lives.
-Learn more about our Accessibility Empathy Lab and the difference it can make for your team.
+We have seen the impact that our Accessibility Awareness Lab has made on many of our client teams and how important it is for people to try these tools and speak directly with people who use Assistive Technology in their day-to-day lives.
+Learn more about our Accessibility Awareness Lab and the difference it can make for your team.

 Another way to help your dev team understand the real-world impact of accessibility is to have a user (or users) with a disability perform user testing on your application in front of the team.
 There are few things more powerful than watching someone struggle to use the system that you have invested countless hours, weeks, and months creating.